jlobue10/SteamDeck_rEFInd/README.md

 With this 2 part workaround installed, switching between SteamOS branches has also become seamless and largely worry free (from the systemctl daemon).
 You can now switch freely between Stable, Beta, and Preview without the need to re-run the script.
 The one issue that remains and will likely not be solvable without re-running the script in the future is BIOS (UEFI firmware) updates.
 I confirmed this for my script earlier today by downgrading from 113 to 110, reinstalling rEFInd and then re-upgrading to BIOS 113.
 The 113 BIOS update completely deleted the SteamOS and rEFInd EFI entries and reactivated the Windows EFI entry.
 I do not know if there's a way around this going forward, other than changes from InsydeH2O and/ or Valve to the actual provided UEFI firmware (which comes with the BIOS update).
 If somebody else figures out a method that survives a BIOS update, then that is really good and should be applauded.
 For now, I've updated this script to be as easy as possible in the case of a BIOS update breaking something, but there are some additional preparation steps going forward in order to not interfere with future BIOS updates.

 ## **BIOS Update _preparation_**

+***This is easily accomplished now from the GUI by clicking the Sysd Off button and entering the `sudo` password in the popped up xterm.***

 To prepare for a BIOS update from the SteamOS side, whether alongside a major SteamOS version update (or manually) or some other source like the Preview branch, you will need to run the `bios_update_SteamOS_prep.sh` script or just manually copy and paste the three `sudo` commands from it into a SteamOS desktop command line.
 If using the script, make sure to give it executable permissions first.
 From inside the `SteamDeck_rEFInd` folder, run: